 You are not permitted to bring the following: Pets (other than fish), electric appliances with exposed coils, water beds, halogen lamps, gas or charcoal grills

-I am a fine arts junior here at Watkins.
-I hail from Palm Beach County, Fl where I went to Alexander W. Dreyfoos School of the Arts.
-I have been all over Western Europe, the British isles and Ireland.
-I am currently with the Nashville Rollergirls, though I started playing roller derby in Florida when I was 14 years old.
-The armadillo is my spirit animal, Labyrinth is my favorite movie, and I like to spend my free time reading nonfiction novels and playing World of Warcraft.
+Ashley is a fine arts junior at Watkins.
+She hails from Palm Beach County, Fl, where she went to Alexander W. Dreyfoos School of the Arts.
+She has traveled all over Western Europe, the British Isles, and Ireland.
+She is currently a member of the Nashville Rollergirls; she started playing roller derby in Florida when she was 14 years old.
+The armadillo is her spirit animal, Labyrinth is her favorite movie, and she likes to spend her free time reading nonfiction novels and playing World of Warcraft.

-I am a photography major from London, Ohio.
-I am currently a junior.
-I love meeting new people.
-My interests include outer space, winter, animals, and hot chocolate.
-In my free time I like to watch Criminal Minds and Supernatural.
+Dakota is a photography major from London, Ohio.
+She is currently a junior.
+She loves meeting new people, and her interests include outer space, winter, animals, and hot chocolate.
+In her free time, she likes to watch Criminal Minds and Supernatural.

-I’m from Atlanta, Georgia.
-I major in Interior Design and focus on residential design.
-This will be my 3rd year at Watkins and I’ve loved every minute of it.
-I spend my free time listening to music and spending time with friends.
-I love trying new things so I’m always ready to have a good time.
+Renee is from Atlanta, Georgia.
+She majors in interior design with a focus on residential design.
+This will be her third year at Watkins and she has loved every minute of it.
+She spends her free time listening to music and hanging out with friends.
+She loves trying new things and is always ready to have a good time.

-I’m a film major looking to do cinematography, but have always dabbled a little in animation.
-I strive to be the kind of person who can talk to anybody about anything and draw inspiration from anywhere.
-In my free time I’m usually fooling around with some old tv or other gadget, reading, or drinking coffee.
+Quinton is a film major looking to focus on cinematography, but has always dabbled in animation.
+He strives to be the kind of person who can talk to anybody about anything and he draws inspiration from anywhere.
+In his free time, he usually is fooling around with some old TV or other gadget, reading, or drinking coffee.

 Each student who signs a housing contract for residence at Watkins will receive a roommate interest questionnaire where general habits and interests can be indicated.
 Every effort will be made to match you up with compatible roommates.
 Though we do our best, it sometimes happens that roommates are not a good fit upon arrival.
 In that case, we typically do a room shuffle about 2 weeks into the semester to account for any needed changes.